AlexsLemonade/training-modules/virtual-setup/windows-instructions.md

 <img src="screenshots/windows-slack-sign-in.png" width=500 alt="Slack sign in page">

 Join Cancer Data Science Slack by using [this link](https://ccdatalab.org/slack)

-Or if you already have a Slack account, when prompted, you can type in `cancer-data-science.slack.com` as your workspace URL.

 <img src="screenshots/windows-slack-workspace.png" width=500 alt="Slack sign in page">